Password Protection overview

 To protect your site with SSO protection through an identity provider, you must first set up Organization SSO or Team SSO.

-Next, you need to configure Site Protection with the team login protection option.
+Next, you need to configure Password Protection with the team login protection option.

 You can protect either all site deploys or just Deploy Previews and branch deploys.